Mieraf-21/Mieraf-21/README.md

 ## Hi there 👋

-Hi there I am Mieraf Dereje 3rd year Information System student at BahirDar University.
+Hi there, I am Mieraf Dereje, a 3rd-year Information System student at Bahir Dar University.

-And passionate about learning Website development.
+I am passionate about learning website development.

-Currently focused on expanding my knowledge in website development tools.
+Currently focused on expanding my knowledge of website development tools.

-How to reach me mierafdereje21@gmail.com
+📧 How to reach me: mierafdereje21@gmail.com